So you decided to start running.

 You may have a few fears and anxieties, but there should also be joy and excitement on this new venture.

-Here are 21 things you need to know before you start running to help you properly and safely dive into the sport.
+Here are 21 things you need to know before you start to run, in order to help you properly and safely dive into the sport.

 1. You CAN Do This